AlexTrommer/FootballStats/README.md

 | 2000-2001 | EPL      | Manchester Utd | Paul Scholes   | eng ENG  | MF         |    25 |  27.2 |       6 |                18 |
 | 2000-2001 | EPL      | Manchester Utd | Roy Keane      | ie IRL   | MF         |    28 |  26.4 |       2 |                15 |

-The question I have that I will be looking to answer is "Can I build a model to accurately predict whether or not a player won the league in a given year?
+The question I have that I will be looking to answer is "Can I build a model to accurately predict whether or not a player won the league in a given year?"

 ## Data Cleaning and Exploratory Data Analysis